Vestibular Physio Clinic

 We accept self-referrals.

-According to the available research, vestibular rehabilitation is recommended for acute vestibular issues such as Labyrinthitis.
+According to available research, vestibular rehabilitation is recommended for acute vestibular issues such as Labyrinthitis.
 Waiting for natural recovery can lead to secondary complications like visual vertigo, motion hypersensitivity and PPPD.

 We usually see patients within a week of initial contact with us.

-It is advisable to have someone drive you back as you might be advised by your therapist not to drive for a few hours after certain treatments such as Epley manoeuvre.
+It is advisable to have someone drive you back as you might be advised by your therapist not to drive for a few hours after certain treatments such as the Epley manoeuvre.

 Visual symptoms are quite common in vestibular disorders.
-Comprehensive Vestibular assessment and treatment will help diagnose and treat the visual symptoms.
+Comprehensive vestibular assessment and treatment will help diagnose and treat the visual symptoms.

-Questions not listed above?
-Send us an email and we'll get back to you
+Send us an email and we'll get back to you.